MichelSc/common.moplaf/common.moplaf.timeview.nebula/com.misc.common.moplaf.timeview.nebula/readme.txt

-this plugin needs the component nebula.visualization.xygraph
+this plugin needs the component nebula.visualization.xygraph to install it, use nebula - http://download.eclipse.org/technology/nebula/snapshot/